Say good night to the bad guys: Astros fall short in Game 7 - WHIZ News

 The Astros lost the first three games of the ALCS by a combined 11-5 to the deep, talented Rays.
 Rather than giving up, Houston became the second team in baseball history to win three straight after being down 0-3 in a playoff series.

-Houston’s lineup of veteran hitters simply kept slugging, and the Astros got enough solid pitching from Zack Greinke and his fellow starters to stay competitive all the way to the brink of the World Series.
+Houston’s lineup of veteran hitters simply kept slugging, and the Astros fought to the brink of the World Series.

+“This team is a bunch of fighters with a tremendous amount of perseverance and fortitude,” Baker said.
+“One thing is for sure: We’ll be back in this position next year.”

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports